solana-developers/solana-cookbook/docs/getting-started/menu.md

 # Menu

-We are delighted to have you!
-Please look over the menu and select something of interest.
+Please choose from some of our top
 <br>If you would like a recommendation, I suggest trying our fine [Ingredients](/getting-started/introduction.md)!

 # Entrees